 Anna Choutova is a visual artist and curator currently working in London.
-Her art takes everyday life and crams it into neat, shiny plastic packages.
-People become Barbies, food a prop and nature - a set.
-Reality is re-constructed through the hand of commercialism and consumerism, and the internet age distorts our interaction and interpretation of real life.
+Her work is the reflection and celebration of life's bad times.
+She takes moments of boredom, lethargy and sadness and give it a loud make-over.
 Through the rose-tinted glasses of the advertising industry or an Instagram lens, just about anything can look like heaven.

 Anna is the resident curator at Bones and Pearl Studios and is the founder of Bad Art.
 Her work has recently been featured in Fresh Paint Magazine and I Heart Magazine.